jquense/yup/README.md

 recursive schema like Trees, for polymorphic fields and arrays.

-**CAUTION!** When defining parent-child recursive object schema, you want to reset the `default()` to `undefined` on the child—otherwise the object will infinitely nest itself when you cast it!
+**CAUTION!** When defining parent-child recursive object schema, you want to reset the `default()` to `null` on the child—otherwise the object will infinitely nest itself when you cast it!

 ```js
 let node = object({